Points won by each set: [ 39-39, 26-16, 45-46, 39-29, 43-39 ]

 29 % Becker – 56 of 191

-The fourth and last five-setter between them (2-2), the longest one – it lasted over five hours (concluded after midnight); the first time so long in the US Open history.
-The first two sets didn’t indicate that it’d be the record breaking encounter.
+The fourth and last five-setter between them (2-2), the longest one – it lasted over five hours (concluded after midnight) for the first time in the US Open history.
+The first two sets didn’t indicate that it’d be a record breaking encounter.
 [8] Becker’s low percentage of 1st serves certainly contributed to the duration (at one junction he missed eleven straight first serves).
-He held at 1-all in the 3rd set despite three double faults and came back from 2:4 in the tie-break with the net-cord help (both tie-breaks he won 7/4).
-Lendl [7] got the decisive breaks at 2:1 in 4th and 3-all in 5th sets, withstanding break points in his two opening service games of the decider.
-Becker had a game point to lead 4:3, but missed an overhead from quite difficult position.
+He held at 1-all in the 3rd set despite three double faults, and came back from 2:4 in the tie-break with the net-cord help (both tie-breaks he won 7/4).
+Lendl [7] got the decisive breaks at 2:1 in 4th and 3-all in 5th set, withstanding break points in his two opening service games of the decider.
+Becker had a game point to lead 4:3, but missed an overhead from a quite difficult position.
 Lendl’s 36th and last five-setter won, at the time no other Open Era player had collected at least 30.